-Installation & Service Manual inputs and outputs are connected to the rear of the Video Processor Frame.
+GV K-Frame XP inputs and outputs are connected at the rear of the Video Processor Frame.
 These video signals need to be configured to your facility's requirements.
-Engineering Setups defines Installation & Service Manual system component functionality and how it is cabled into a facility.
+Engineering Setups defines system component functionality and how it is cabled into a facility.
 Engineering setups are intended to be used and maintained by technical staff, and can be loaded and saved to disk.